asrivast28/apsdk-cpp/README.md

 # C++ API for AP-SDK
 This repository provides a C++ API for AP-SDK, by wrapping around [the C API](http://www.micronautomata.com/apsdk_documentation/1.7-34/modules.html) provided by the SDK.
-We create a class each for encapsulating every datatype used by the C API.
+A class was created for encapsulating every datatype used by the C API.
 In each case, the class also provides all the related functionality and some helper functions.

 ## Requirements
 * **gcc** (with C++11 support)